Thunderstorms in Finland

 Because of the high-latitude position of Finland (about 60-70N), the Finnish thunderstorm climatology can be termed as "modest".
 However, although the thunderstorm season is short, roughly from May to September, severe thunderstorms occur also in Finland every year.

-In the early 1980's, the network was a further updated with a lightning location system (LLS).
-The system consisted of several electromagnetic sensors, which detected the low frequency pulses originating from the return strokes of ground flashes, and reported the signal azimuth; from the cross section of the azimuths, it was possible to estimate the strike point of the flash.
+In the early 1980's, the network was further updated with a lightning location system (LLS).
+The system consisted of several electromagnetic sensors, which detected the low frequency pulses originating from the return strokes of ground flashes, and reported the signal azimuth.
+From the cross section of the azimuths, it was possible to estimate the strike point of the flash.
 The flash counter and LLS networks operated simultaneously for some time, which made possible the comparison of the data.

 The old network was replaced in 1997 by the present LLS of FMI.
-The network consists nowadays of low frequency sensors (so called IMPACT-type) situated in Finland, Norway, Sweden and Estonia; this combined network is called NORDLIS (Nordic Lightning Information System).
+The network consists nowadays of low frequency sensors (so called IMPACT-type) situated in Finland, Norway, Sweden, Estonia, Latvia and Lithuania.
+This combined network is called NORDLIS (Nordic Lightning Information System).
 The benefits of a cooperative network are great, because this way the detection efficiency and location accuracy are greatly improved, as well as the efficient coverage area is larger.
 FMI has also very high frequency sensors installed to their central processor.
 These sensors detect signals originating especially from the incloud processes of all kinds of lightning pulses.

 The detection efficiency of NORDLIS is above 90 % in most parts of the network, and the median location accuracy is about 0.5 - 1 km.
 The efficiency is the best in the center parts of NORDLIS (namely in central Sweden and western Finland).